iandrosov/iandrosov.github.io/_posts/2016-9-1-Hybrid-iOS.md

 layout: post
 title: Create Hybrid iOS App Scanner plugin
 ---
+This is an example of integrating hardware scanner device with Hybrid iOS application using PhneGap Cordova library.
+Source code is available in GitHub repository [haloscanner](https://github.com/iandrosov/haloscanner)

 Download the [cordova](http://cordova.apache.org/) 3.3.0
 Install the Cordova cli tools from command line in cordova directory cordova-3.3.0